The Procedure for Handling Student Complaints & the Subsequent Enquiry Process at the University are as follows:

 or Chief Proctor.
 All complaints regarding sexual harassment of women in the workplace are handled by the Women’s Grievance Cell in accordance with the Vishakha Guidelines.

-The Proctorial Board initiates an inquiry if the complaint is deemed valid, following these steps:
+The Proctorial Board initiates an enquiry if the complaint is deemed valid, following these steps:

 Complainant's Statement: